Sealyham Terrier vs Scottish Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Sealyham Terrier and Scottish Terrier is one of the most significant factors in choosing between these dogs.
-Sealyham Terrier is characterized by a outgoing, calm, fearless personality, while Scottish Terrier tends toward independent, confident, spirited traits.
+Sealyham Terrier is characterized by an outgoing, calm, fearless personality, while Scottish Terrier tends toward independent, confident, spirited traits.
 In daily life, this means Sealyham Terrier owners typically experience a dog that leans toward outgoing behavior, while Scottish Terrier owners find their dog more inclined toward independent tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither is better in the abstract; pick the one that matches your personality and household rhythm.

 Best for Families with Children